What's Next: I've Got a New Book Deal!

-Tentatively titled, DOWN TO THE BONE, this one will be about the mysterious murder case of the McStay family, who disappeared from their home in Fallbrook, California, in February 2010, and whose skeletal remains were found in the desert almost four years later.
+DOWN TO THE BONE will be about the mysterious murder case of the McStay family, who disappeared from their home in Fallbrook, California, in February 2010, and whose skeletal remains were found in the desert almost four years later.

 Some book projects take longer to simmer than others.
 Of all my projects, this one has probably been simmering the longest: It’s been 12 years and nine books since I started following this case, which gripped the nation and Southern California in particular.
 The book is due out in 2024.
 Once I have a more specific pub date I’ll let you all know.

 Even though I’ve been gathering research that entire time, I had to do it in spurts in between my other book projects.
 That’s partly due to this being a death penalty case, which always take years to get to trial.
 Partly because the man convicted of murdering the family kept changing attorneys—in between representing himself.
 Partly due to the fact that I had another couple of books that I had to write before this one (on the Rebecca Zahau case, which went to trial first, and one that got cancelled halfway-through because of COVID).
 Partly due to the trial dragging on for five months.
 And then partly due to COVID restrictions and some other issues that caused delays in getting the proposal finished and out to market.